Tthomas21/fullStackDevMEANStack/README.md

 CS - 465 Fullstack development with MEAN

-To view full project, click branch, then select module 8
+To view full project, click on the branch ("Main" button), then select module 8